Aqua exercises logo, blue text with curvy stripes

 Can pool workouts replace land exercises?

 Not entirely.
 While exercising in water improves most fitness areas, there are parts where it falls short.
-For example, water's buoyancy reduces gravitational impact on bones which may limit their growth.
+For example, water's buoyancy reduces gravitational impact on bones, which may limit their growth.

 Youtube Icon in the footer linking to website's Youtube channel